darrenburgess/Accounts-Modular-User-Accounts-Management-for-FileMaker/README.md

 ###Value Lists and Privilege Sets
 1. Create Value Lists
 	* Create a Value List in master file: 'Accounts_PrivilegeSet' and add your privilege sets to the custom value list.
 Watch your spelling!
-	* Create a Value List in master file: Accounts_Boolean with custom value of 1 and 0.
+	* Create a Value List in master file: 'Accounts_Boolean' with custom value of 1 and 0.
 	* If you already have these value lists, rename what you have to the names provided above.
 You can restore your original names later.
 2. Create Privilege Sets
 	* For all files that will have managed accounts, create the privilege sets that the module will use.
 The module expects that for each managed file the privilege sets are the same.
 Check spelling, fool!
-	* Create two 'dummy' privilege sets: 'PrivSet1', 'PrivSet2' in all managed files.
+	* Create two 'dummy' privilege sets - 'PrivSet1', 'PrivSet2' - in all managed files.
 You will delete these later.

 ###Scripts
 1. Copy Scripts: Master file only